telerik/blazor-docs/styling-and-themes/overview.md

 The available built-in themes are:

 * **Default** uses a neutral Telerik design and suits most cases.
-The theme has a [swatch (color variation)]({%slug themes-swatches%}) called [Ocean Blue]({%slug themes-accessibility-swatch%}), which provides enhanced accessibility.
+The theme has a built-in [swatch (color variation)]({%slug themes-swatches%}) called [Ocean Blue A11y]({%slug themes-accessibility-swatch%}), which provides enhanced contrast for WCAG level AA accessibility compliance.
 * **Bootstrap** matches the styling of the [Bootstrap CSS framework](https://getbootstrap.com).
 Make sure to check the [Bootstrap Notes](#bootstrap-notes) below.
 * **Material** implements the [Material Design](https://material.io/) and is built around the initial theme of [material.angular.io](https://material.angular.io).
 See the [Material Notes](#material-notes) below for usage recommendations.
 * **Fluent** is based on [Microsoft Fluent UI](https://developer.microsoft.com/en-us/fluentui/).

 Each theme can have built-in color variations called [swatches]({%slug themes-swatches%}).
-When this documentation talks about a given theme name, for example **Default**, this implies the **Main** swatch of this theme.
+When this documentation talks about a given theme name, for example *Default*, this implies the *Main* swatch of this theme.
 In addition, the word "theme" as a standalone term can imply any swatch of any theme, or the CSS file of a theme.

 ## Using a Theme

 To register a theme, you must reference its stylesheet in the `<head>` the web page.
 The exact project file that contains the `<head>` tag depends on the .NET version and the Blazor application type.
 See our [Getting Started guides]({%slug blazor-overview%}#getting-started) for more information.

-There are three ways to load a Telerik theme, in terms physical CSS file location.
+There are three ways to load a Telerik theme, in terms of physical CSS file location.
 Note that each option provides access to a different number of theme swatches.

 * [Load a CSS theme as a static asset from the `Telerik.UI.for.Blazor` NuGet package](#loading-themes-from-the-nuget-package).
 This is the easiest option and it doesn't require maintenance during [Telerik UI for Blazor version upgrades]({%slug upgrade-tutorial%}).
-However, you can use only the **Main** swatch of each theme and **Default Ocean Blue**.
+However, you can use only the *Main* swatch of each theme and the *Ocean Blue* swatch of the *Default* theme.
 * Load a CSS theme from a remote URL, for example, the [Telerik CDN]({%slug common-features-cdn%}).
 See [Theme Swatches]({%slug themes-swatches%}) for the full list of available built-in swatches and their CDN URLs.
 * Load a CSS theme as a local file in the `wwwroot` folder in the Blazor app.
 This option is relevant to the following cases:
     * When using [custom themes]({%slug themes-custom%}#loading-custom-themes).